 - Second, we need to see having people who are informed and/ or educating ourselves is an investment of time vs. a burden.

-- We also need to remind ourselves by ignoring the issue, we are only encouraging further bad business and delaying a second round of problems for ourselves.
+- We also need to remind ourselves by ignoring the issue, we are only encouraging further bad business and delaying the second round of problems for ourselves.

 Some Personal Examples

-- An national hardware manufacturer continued to send incorrect parts to me for lawn care equipment and my dryer.
-I repeadly sought and am seeking refunds.
+- A national hardware manufacturer continued to send incorrect parts to me for lawn care equipment and my dryer.
+I repeatedly sought and am seeking refunds.
 Many of their stores nationwide have closed.

-- A local optical provider consumed my whole evening as I applied for a rebate with an unnecessarily complicated processes.
-This is the second time this occured, but in a different step of the process.
-"The cat hasn't lost it's spots, " it just changed it's predatorial route of travel.
-Usually, in my opinion, when a rebate comes with a overly complicated process, someone is trying to keep customers' money.
+- A local optical provider consumed my whole evening as I applied for a rebate with an unnecessarily complicated process.
+This is the second time this occurred but in a different step of the process.
+"The cat hasn't lost its spots, " it just changed its predatorial route of travel.
+Usually, in my opinion, when a rebate comes with an overly complicated process, someone is trying to keep customers' money.
 I'm planning on applying pressure on my eye care provider so that, in turn, they can pressure the supplier to change their methods or I'll simply find another eye care doctor.

 Do you take time to gather information on a particular purchase before your transaction is complete?
 If no, do you know individuals who are knowledgeable in this area?
 Do you understand how to speak up in a calm and firm fashion armed with information?
 Overall, what areas do you need to improve in regard to being wise consumers, business specialization, education, and choice?